 An individual shall become a Member on the date upon which his name is entered on the Register of Members and he shall cease to be a Member upon the date that his name is removed from the Register of Members as provided for in this constitution.

-The Trust shall take steps to secure that, taken as a whole, the actual membership of the Public Constituency and Patient Constituency are representative of those eligible for such membership.
+The Trust shall take steps to secure that, taken as a whole, the actual membership of the Public Constituency and Patients' Constituency is representative of those eligible for such membership.

+In deciding which areas are to be areas for public constituencies, or in deciding whether there is to continue to be a Patients' Constituency, the Trust shall have regard to the need for those eligible for such membership to be representative of those to whom the Trust provides services.

 Public Constituency